egarcialara/snp_continental_predictor/README.md

-# Project: Predicting continental origin from genomic information on Chromosome 1.
+##  Predicting continental origin from genomic information on Chromosome 1.
 Is Machine Learning racist?
 -------------------------------------------------------------------------------
 Repository for the Machine Learning predictor of the continental origin using SNP data.
 Project for the Machine Learning course (VU University Amsterdam).